China: Fall 2015

 Given China’s importance today and in the future, learning about this society and culture is vital.
 An introduction to China will clear misunderstandings, challenge stereotypes and may lead to careers related to this dynamic area of the world.
 This cross-cultural semester is designed to engage China’s history, culture, and people through personal interaction, classroom study, home stays, service projects, and extensive travel.
 Students will benefit from the well-established network of relationships that the Mennonite Partners in China program has established over the past thirty years.
 In addition to the time students will spend in medium-sized city in Sichuan province, there will be five weeks of travel that will take students to Beijing, Shanghai, Hong Kong, Xian, Nanjing, Suzhou, Kunming, and potentially Lhasa.

-Semester Leader: Myrrl Byler, Cross-Cultural Programs, Eric Eberly, IEP and Dong Ling
+Semester Leaders: Myrrl Byler, Cross-Cultural Programs, Eric Eberly, IEP and Dong Ling

 Enrollment: 20 students